3. Assessment of Taught Schemes

 9. Acceptable documentary evidence includes, but is not limited to:

-(iv) where a student’s ability to submit coursework on time has been affected by circumstances involving a third party, he/she should submit independent documentary evidence that explains the impact that this has had;
+(iv) where a student’s ability to submit coursework on time has been affected by circumstances involving a third party, they should submit independent documentary evidence that explains the impact that this has had on the student.
+If this is not possible, students may submit evidence relating to a third party provided that they receive written consent from them e.g. parent, sibling

-(iii) a medical/health certificate that is not relevant to the date of the assessment
+10. A medical/health certificate that is not relevant to the date of the assessment will not be accepted.

 11. The following are not legitimate reasons for requesting an extension: